JuliaPy/PyCall.jl/README.md

 Within Julia, just use the package manager to run `Pkg.add("PyCall")` to install the files.
 Julia 0.4 or later and Python 2.7 or later are required.

-The latest development version of PyCall is avalable from
+The latest development version of PyCall is available from
 <https://github.com/stevengj/PyCall.jl>.
 If you want to switch to
 this after installing the package, run `Pkg.checkout("PyCall"); Pkg.build("PyCall")`.